PX4/PX4-user_guide/en/middleware/xrce_dds.md

 :::

 PX4 uses XRCE-DDS middleware to allow [uORB messages](../middleware/uorb.md) to be published and subscribed on a companion computer as though they were [ROS 2](../ros/ros2_comm.md) topics.
-This provides a fast and reliable integration between PX4 and ROS2, and makes it much easier for ROS 2 applications to get vehicle information and send commands.
+This provides a fast and reliable integration between PX4 and ROS 2, and makes it much easier for ROS 2 applications to get vehicle information and send commands.

 PX4 uses an XRCE-DDS implementation that leverages [eProsima Micro XRCE-DDS](https://micro-xrce-dds.docs.eprosima.com/en/stable/introduction.html).